IgnjatRadojicic/Plantitask/README.md

 - JWT authentication with 15 minute access tokens, rotating refresh tokens, reuse detection and cross-tab safe silent renewal
 - Google sign-in requiring a verified Google email, with username collision handling
 - Email verification with 6-digit codes cached in Redis, and password reset with hashed single-use tokens
-- Group creation with derived join codes, optional passwords, and a role hierarchy of Owner, Manager, TeamLead, Member
+- Group creation with derived join codes, optional passwords, ownership transfer, and a role hierarchy of Owner, Manager, TeamLead, Member
 - Interactive PixiJS field where trees represent groups, with drag-to-rearrange and seven growth stages tied to completion
 - Kanban board with drag and drop across and within columns, optimistic concurrency, bounded retry and gap-free `DisplayOrder`
 - Real-time updates over SignalR for notifications, field growth and Kanban moves, with typed event payloads
+- Task search backed by a trigram index, with pagination that clamps before it pages
 - Task comments with role-aware moderation: authors edit their own, Managers and above can remove someone else's
 - File attachments with local and Azure Blob backends, magic-byte validation, a 5 MB cap and a per-user storage quota
 - Premium via PayPal, one-time passes and recurring subscriptions, backed by a versioned plan catalogue and dated grants
 - Entitlements endpoint exposing plan, limits and current usage together, so a quota is visible before it refuses an upload
-- Overdue digests, due-soon reminders and a weekly notification cleanup on Hangfire
+- Overdue digests, due-soon reminders with cancellable scheduled jobs, and a weekly notification cleanup on Hangfire
 - Notification preferences per type and per channel, with an in-app and email split
 - Dashboard statistics, completion trends and per-group charts
 - Audit logging on a separate connection, so a rolled-back transaction still leaves its trail